xxsimoxx/vars/README.md

 - bloginfo
 - get\_post\_metadata

-### Updating to 1.3.0
-When you upgrade from a previous version to 1.3.0, please deactivate and reactivate the plugin to be sure that the migration is complete.

 ## Integration

 ### Security menu

 If running ClassicPress 1.1.0 or newer those settings are moved to the Security menu: choose which users can manage vars, what to do with vars when uninstalling and apply shortcodes everywhere

 ### Functions
 If you would like to **use in your theme/plugin** `vars_do('name')` and get _value_ displayed.

 ### Filters
 There is a **filter** called *vars_output*